mpholo/casino-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'co.za.rank.assessment.casino-service' is invalid and this project uses 'co.za.rank.assessment.casinoservice' instead.
+* The original package name 'co.za.mpholo.assessment.casino-service' is invalid and this project uses 'co.za.mpholo.assessment.casinoservice' instead.

 # Getting Started